Skip to main content

 • EPAs are tailor-made to suit specific regional circumstances.

-• EPAs are reciprocal but asymmetrical: they open up the EU’s markets to EPA countries fully and immediately.
-EPA partners do not pay any tariffs or duties on any of their exports to the EU.
-Moreover, EPA partners open their markets only partially to the EU (on average 80%) and benefit from long transition periods for doing so.
+• EPAs open the EU’s markets to EPA countries immediately.
+EPA partners do not pay tariffs or duties on their exports to the EU, while they open their markets only partially to the EU (on average 80%), with long transition periods for doing so.

 • EPAs create joint institutions that monitor the implementation of the agreements and address trade issues in a cooperative way.

-• EPAs are drivers of change that will help kick-start reform and contribute to good economic governance.
-They support the EU’s EPA partners in attracting investment and boosting their economic growth.
+• EPAs are drivers of change that contribute to reform and good economic governance.

 EPAs: leveraging trade and investment for sustainable development